rkoval/alfred-aws-console-services-workflow/README.md

 ## Installation
 - [Download the latest release](https://github.com/rkoval/alfred-aws-console-services-workflow/releases)
 - Open the downloaded file in Finder
 - Make sure your AWS Credentials and Region are set in your `~/.aws/credentials` and `~/.aws/config` files, respectively.
 This workflow will use your `default` profile by default within these files.
-  - You can override any/all configuration values in [the workflow environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
 See [the official AWS docs](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-the-region) for more info on how to configure these
 - If running on macOS Catalina or later, you _**MUST**_ add Alfred to the list of security exceptions for running unsigned software.
 See [this guide](https://github.com/deanishe/awgo/wiki/Catalina) for instructions on how to do this.
-  - <small>Yes, this sucks and is annoying, but there is unfortunately is no easy way around this. macOS requires a paying Developer account for proper app notarization.
-I'm afraid I'm not willing to pay a yearly subscription fee to Apple just so that this (free and open source) project doesn't pester macOS Gatekeeper.</small>
+  - <sub>Yes, this sucks and is annoying, but there is unfortunately is no easy way around this. macOS requires a paying Developer account for proper app notarization.
+I'm afraid I'm not willing to pay a yearly subscription fee to Apple just so that this (free and open source) project doesn't pester macOS Gatekeeper.</sub>

 ## Usage
 To use, activate Alfred and type `aws` to trigger this workflow.
 From there: